Yuki Tsunoda: Early and personal life

 Tsunoda was born on 11 May 2000, in Sagamihara, Kanagawa.
 He attended LCA International Elementary School and Nihon University Third High School before transferring to Wako High School in April 2017.
 Tsunoda started his studies at the Faculty of Sport Management of Nippon Sport Science University in April 2019 but later took a leave of absence and eventually withdrew to concentrate on his racing career.

+Off track, Tsunoda is a passionate cook.

 Junior racing career

-Karting
+Karting (2010–2016)

 Tsunoda started his professional karting career in 2010, joining the JAF Junior Karting Championship, before moving to the regional class in 2013 and to the national class in 2014.

-Japanese Formula 4
+Formula 4 (2016–2018)

 In 2016, Tsunoda graduated from Honda's Suzuka Circuit Racing School in the advanced formula class and became a member of the Honda Formula Dream Project.
-In the same year he made his single-seater debut in the F4 Japanese Championship with the Sutekina Racing Team for a one-off event in Suzuka.
-He claimed his first podium with 2nd in the first race and finished 4th in the second race.
+In the same year, he made his single-seater debut in the F4 Japanese Championship with the Sutekina Racing Team for a one-off event in Suzuka.
+He claimed his first podium with second in the first race and finished fourth in the second race.
 In 2017, Tsunoda started his first full season of single-seater racing in the F4 Japanese Championship while also contesting in the regional East series of the JAF F4 Japanese Championship.
 At Okayama, he would win his first race.
 Tsunoda won the title of the regional championship while finishing third in the national Formula 4 championship.
 He contested both championships with Honda.
 Tsunoda continued to race in Japanese F4 in 2018 with the Honda Formula Dream Project team.
-Tsunoda amassed seven wins and claimed the title during the final race at Motegi, beating rival Teppei Natori by 14 points.
+Tsunoda amassed seven wins and claimed the title during the final race at Motegi, beating rival Teppei Natori by fourteen points.